UWCS/rs118/src/ttt.md

 **Task 2.2**: use the input to add the player's turn to the board, if it is a valid guess.

 What constitutes valid input for a turn?
 You have 9 squares on your game board, and you can't play where there is already a square in that space.
 If the guess isn't valid, you'll need to get the player to input a new guess.

+**Task 2.3**: At the end of each turn, you need to move the game to the next player.
+Add some code to make sure players take turns properly in your loop, and make sure you game is mostly coherent at this point.

 ## Task 3: A winner?